 The L.F.
 Wade International Airport is the only airport serving Bermuda.
 Approximately 800,000 passengers travel through L.F.
 Wade International Airport annually.
-After several assessments commissioned by the Government concluded that the useful life of the existing airport terminal was nearing expiration, in 2015 the Government entered into an agreement (the "Airport Development Agreement") with the Canadian Commercial Corporation ("CCC"), a wholly-owned corporation of the Government of Canada, to finance the construction of a new terminal and other renovations.
-The Government expects that this contract with the CCC will provide Bermuda an efficient and fiscally responsible route to modernizing its airport.
+After several assessments commissioned by the Government concluded that the useful life of the existing airport terminal was nearing expiration, in 2015 the Government entered into an initial agreement (the "Airport Development Agreement") with the CCC, a whollyowned corporation of the Government of Canada, to finance the construction of a new terminal and other renovations.
+The Government, at the time, anticipated that this contract with the CCC would provide Bermuda an efficient and fiscally responsible route to modernizing its airport.